Joseph Newton Chandler III: Identification

 In 2014, at the request of the local police, Peter J. Elliott, United States Marshal for the Northern District of Ohio, reopened the Chandler case.
 Based on DNA extracted from a tissue sample from a Lake County hospital, a CODIS profile was generated, but no hits were found.
 In 2016, Elliott asked forensic genealogist Colleen Fitzpatrick to compare Chandler's Y-STR profile obtained from a tissue sample to the public Y-STR genetic genealogy databases.
 A match indicated his possible surname as Nicholas or Nichols.
 In 2018, Fitzpatrick and Press's organization DNA Doe Project used autosomal SNP analysis, with bioinformatics analysis of the DNA results performed by Full Genomes Corporation, and the use of GEDmatch, a public personal genomics database, to find DNA matches, ultimately identifying Chandler as an engineering draftsman from New Albany, Indiana, named Robert Ivan Nichols.
-A CODIS match with Phil Nichols, Robert Nichols' son, confirmed the identification.
+A CODIS match with Phil Nichols, Robert Nichols's son, confirmed the identification.
+Authorities were still open to receive information about Nichols's whereabouts during the 13-year timeframe, after leaving his family and before stealing the Chandler identity.